Zadie Xa: Sobey Art Award

-Xa was nominated for the Sobey Art Award in 2020 and was on the longlist as a representative of the West Coast and Yukon region (other geographic categories for the Sobey Art Award include the Prairies and North, Ontario, Quebec, and the Atlantic).
-That year, the program award fund was equally awarded to 25 finalists, including Xa, Joseph Tsiga, Sara Cwynar, Caroline Monnet, and Jordan Bennett, among others.
+Zadie Xa was nominated for the Sobey Art Award in 2020 and was on the longlist as a representative of the West Coast and Yukon region (other geographic categories for the Sobey Art Award include the Prairies and North, Ontario, Quebec, and the Atlantic).
+That year, the program award fund was equally awarded to 25 finalists, including Xa, Joseph Tisiga, Sara Cwynar, Caroline Monnet, and Jordan Bennett, among others.

+2025 Turner Prize

+Zadie Xa was shortlisted as one of four artists, alongside Nnena Kalu, Rene Matić, and Mohammed Sami, for the 2025 Turner Prize.